codecopy/sakura/README.md

 sakura
 ======

-Unofficial fork of the sakura terminal emulator
+Unofficial fork of the sakura terminal emulator.
+Now this fork contains the different Gtk styles.